triaubaral/phaster/README.md

 # phaster
-Collection of meta task based on phing in order to make your build process easy
+Collection of meta tasks based on phing in order to make your build process easy